Retired Weld law enforcement officers become extended family for one another

 Pat Carey knows a good community makes a good police department.

 It's a truth he learned during the 23 years he spent as a police officer in Kersey, and it's one he stands by today.
 He weathered a few changes at the Kersey Police Department during his tenure.
 When he started, the department had two officers; now it has four times as many, with part-time employees included.
 The town itself grew from just less than 900 people to more than 1,400 by the time he left the department.
 He'd leave work at 4 a.m. some shifts and get back in the station two hours later.
 It was hard, but his belief in the community remained strong.

 That sense of community was apparent Friday morning at the Greeley-Weld County Airport, 600 Airport Road, when about 40 retired local law enforcement officers gathered for coffee and to catch up with each other.

-"We probably have well over 1,000 years of law enforcement experience here, all together," said Bill Spalding, a retired Weld County Sheriff's deputy who helped organize the event.
+"We probably have well over 1,000 years of law enforcement experience here, altogether," said Bill Spalding, a retired Weld County sheriff's deputy who helped organize the event.

 The informal Friday morning coffee group is nothing new — Spalding started it with a friend when he left the sheriff's office in 2011 — but Friday's meeting saw the group pose for its first annual portrait, just outside the airport.

 That photograph included former Weld County sheriff's deputies, Greeley police officers, Colorado State Patrol officers and others, like Carey, from some of Weld's smaller departments.
 Anyone involved in law enforcement is welcome to join, Spalding said, and the group also has welcomed firefighters and paramedics.